BrettFraley/BrettFraley.github.io/_posts/2024-01-13-software-developers-wearing-cleats-and-shin-guards.md

 the mere rules of the game?

-I will revisit this idea and come back, revise and really flesh out a much more thorough comparison and organize the concepts around it.
+I will revisit this idea and come back, revise and really flesh out a much more thorough comparison, and organize the concepts around it.
-Real data and different takes on this idea could prove to be very interesting!
+Gathering real data and different takes on this idea could prove to be very interesting!

 *I did watch the movie Rudy last night, maybe that's what got me going about sports, dedication, and practice!*